Stuycs-K/finalprojectapcs-3-wang-jessie-li-jamie/DEVLOG-Jamie.md

 ### 2024-06-07 - Fixing up saw class + created keybind for invulnerability + changes to maze to impliment new obstacles.
 Added the 'i' keybind to toggle invulnerability.
 Fixed up issues with the saw movement and the position on restart.
 Edited the pre-established maze grid to impliment the saw and pufferfish.

+### 2024-06-08 - Minor debugs + updated readme file
+Updated the ReadMe file to reflect current state of game.
+Fixed issues with restart + back.

 I believe this document accurately reflects the contributions of my teammate.